 It costs me very little to grow broccoli sprouts, < $0.50 USD per day.
 Could a commercial product even deliver equivalent benefits at a competitive price?

 4. I reactivated my Twitter account after a year’s dormancy.
-I credit my wonderful woman for having better things to do.
+I credit my traveling companion for having better things to do.
 I blame this political power grab for me becoming bored enough to be herded back onto Twitter.